-OPINION: We Are Africans.
+Opinion: We Are Africans.
 Here's Our View Of Beyoncé's 'Black Is King'

 Let's not leave out how it makes such a powerful reclamation of black heritage.
 'Gotta protect my power'!

 We loved that Black Is King celebrates African locales, styles and music.
-Shot in locations such as Nigeria, Ghana and South Africa, the film showcases the continent's natural beauty – its seas, forests, deserts, rivers, waterfalls – and important landmarks like Nigeria's National Arts Theatre in Lagos.
-It also features African musicians — such as the Nigerian artists Wizkid, Yemi Alade, Tiwa Savage — and African dance routines.
+Shot in locations such as Nigeria, Ghana and South Africa, the film showcases the continent's natural beauty – its seas, forests, deserts, rivers, waterfalls – and important landmarks such as Nigeria's National Arts Theatre in Lagos.
+It also features African musicians — such as the Nigerian artists Wizkid, Yemi Alade and Tiwa Savage — and African dance routines.
 It is pleasant watching Beyoncé and others dance Zanku, a rhythmic street dance from Nigeria.

 But we – and others on social media — have some criticisms of the film.

 As much as Beyoncé's film celebrates Blackness in totality, we could not help but notice that Black Is King isn't quite pan-African.
 While the cultures of Nigeria and South Africa were heavily featured, Kenya, Esther's home country, and East Africa as a region, were not represented.
 That is ironic because the original Lion King was set in East Africa.
 As such, it would have been great to see Beyoncé include more East African cultures as well.
-However, we acknowledge that it would be hard to fit all the beauty and diversity of the continent in one film – there are 54 countries in Africa, after all.
+However, we acknowledge that it would be hard to fit all the beauty and diversity of the continent in one film – there are 54 countries in Africa after all.

 On Twitter, a user who goes by Radiocranberry adds another point of contention: Many of the characters in the video are dressed up in animal print, perpetuating stereotypical representations of Africans.
-She tweeted: "I'm tired of seeing animal skin costumes ...
+She tweeted: "I'm tired of seeing animal skin costumes. ...
 This is not how we dress for goodness sake ... climbing in trees, etc. I think this is how the Western world likes to imagine Africa.
 So it's for their consumption, not ours."

 I think it's crap.
 I'm tired of seeing animal skin costumes portray of Africa.
 That's all I saw there.
 This is not how we dress for goodness sake... climbing in trees etc. I think this is how the Western world likes to imagine Africa.
 So it's for their consumption, not ours.— The Lion Queen (Health Journalist) (@radiocranberry) August 5, 2020

-"There is so much more to Africa than lions ... and painting our faces white," said Nigerian college student Grace Bassey in an interview with The Washington Post, referring to the animal skins and characters with painted faces in the trailer.
+"There is so much more to Africa than lions ... and painting our faces white," Nigerian college student Grace Bassey said in an interview with The Washington Post, referring to the animal skins and characters with painted faces in the trailer.

 Actually, we don't mind the animal prints so much.
 As a Kenyan professor living in the U.S. and a Nigerian doctor living in Nigeria, we believe that ultimately Black Is King is a timely celebration of Blackness.
 Considering the current global push of the Black Lives Matter movement and the increased international advocacy against racism, the time has come for a film like this.